Bierinformatik/lncRNA_host_gene_classification/README.md

 This readme provides instructions towards the usage of the included jupyter notebook and command line scripts to reproduce the findings of our study to identify lncRNA subtypes.

-The folder _feature extraction scripts_ contains several python scripts use to preprocess the data used, i.e. for data extraction and feature engineering.
-They are provided to have an overview of the elaborate steps involved in data preprocessing.
+The folder *feature extraction scripts* contains Python scripts used to process the datasets, i.e. for data extraction and feature engineering.
+They are provided as an overview of the elaborate steps involved in data preprocessing.

-The folder _machine learning steps_ contains python scripts that can be used to reproduce the training steps and generate the performance metrics in a terminal, should you choose not to use the iPython environment.
-Instructions are in the Usage section.
+The folder *machine learning steps* contains Python scripts that can be used to reproduce the training steps and generate the performance metrics in a terminal, should you choose not to use the iPython environment.
+See [Usage](##Usage) for more information.

-Prerequisites are python >=3.6, jupyter, and anaconda.
+*Prerequisites* are python >=3.6, jupyter, and anaconda.

 To make life easier, all the necessary python packages are compiled into a conda environment and provided here.